-When I saw an ad for Ample, a brand new “meal-in-a-bottle,” I was intrigued.
+When I saw an ad for Ample, a “meal-in-a-bottle,” I was intrigued.
 Ample is a 400-calorie shake made with “real-food” ingredients that you mix with milk or water.
-While liquid diets and cleanses get a bad rap in the wellness world (and just generally sound miserable), recent research showed Soylent, a vegan meal replacement shake, is more nutritious than the standard American diet.

-Right now Ample isn’t available in stores, but the company has raised 735 percent more than its $50,000 goal on the crowdfunding site Indiegogo.
-It recommends drinking Ample as a part of your daily routine—for breakfast, lunch, or a snack; when you’re busy or traveling; or post-workout.
-The company doesn’t suggest having more than two shakes per day: “Not that it would be unhealthy,” the website states.
+The company doesn’t suggest having more than two shakes per day: “Not that it would be unhealthy,” Ample says.
 “We just recommend that you recognize the value in eating real food!”

 I thought it’d be interesting to ignore that suggestion and put the company’s meal-replacement claim to the test.
 Ample hooked me up with 30 shakes, and my liquid odyssey began.